 My writing, translation, teaching, and production work have appeared in Los Angeles Review of Books, Nexos, Latin American Literature Today, Iowa Public Radio, and the Paris Institute for Critical Thinking.
 My writing has been recognized with scholarships from the Napa Valley Writers’ Conference, the Community of Writers, the Cuttyhunk Island Writers’ Residency, and The Sun.
-I have taught fiction writing at the University of the Arts and the University of Iowa, where I had a one-year appointment as Visiting Assistant Professor in English from 2019-2020.
+I have taught at Drexel University, the University of the Arts, and the University of Iowa, where I was Visiting Assistant Professor in English from 2019 to 2020.

 I hold a BA in Rhetoric with honors from the University of California, Berkeley (2016), where I was the recipient of the Outstanding Honors Thesis Award in the Department of Rhetoric.
 I also hold an MFA in English (2019) from the Iowa Writers’ Workshop, where I was a 2018 Paul & Daisy Soros Fellow, a Provost’s Visiting Writer Fellow in Fiction, and the recipient of the Taylor-Chehak Prize.
 I am represented by Jin Auh at The Wylie Agency.